Aldabra: History

 In the early 1800s, concessions given to individuals almost destroyed the forests and tortoise habitats in many islands in Seychelles; on Aldabra Atoll, in view of its remoteness and rugged topography, only small areas of forests were cleared for agricultural operations (mostly coconut plantations) but the tortoises were intensely captured for meat and trade.
 However, James Spurs, who had the concession of the atoll, was responsible initially for saving the tortoises on the atoll when he banned killing them in 1891.

 Following World War II, exploitation of Aldabra for commercial use came to an end and restrictions were even imposed on the number of people who could stay on the islands; this number was fixed at 200 at a time.
 Introduction of invasive species was banned, faunal species were protected under law, and active research on the ecology and biodiversity of the atoll was undertaken by the Royal Society of London from the mid-1970s.

 Aldabra, along with Desroches and Farquhar, was part of the British Indian Ocean Territory from 1965 until Seychelles' independence in 1976.
 In the 1960s, as a part of their 'Ocean Island Policy', and to support East of Suez commitments, the British government considered establishing an RAF base on the island and invited the United States to help fund the project in return for shared use of the facility and a settlement of 11 million dollars.
 Simultaneously (mid-1960s), the British Broadcasting Corporation became interested in Aldabra as a possible transmitter site, to broadcast the BBC Overseas Service (BBC) into the African mainland.
 The BBC mounted a fact-finding expedition (Expedition Turtle) to assess its suitability for this purpose.
 The BBC relied on the RAF for developing the atoll as without this their project would not have been feasible.

 After an international protest by scientists (known as 'the Aldabra Affair'), however, the military plans were abandoned and the atoll instead received full protection.
-The "Environmental lobbyists" under the leadership of Julian Huxley, with the support of MP's Tam Dalyell and Robin Cook, got the British venture torpedoed.
-In 1966, British Defence Minister Denis Healey had observed that: "As I understand it, the island of Aldabra is inhabited - like Her Majesty's Opposition Front bench - by giant turtles, frigate birds and boobies."
+The "Environmental lobbyists" under the leadership of Julian Huxley, with the support of MPs Tam Dalyell and Robin Cook, got the British venture torpedoed.
+In 1966, British Defence Minister Denis Healey had observed: "As I understand it, the island of Aldabra is inhabited - like Her Majesty's Opposition Front bench - by giant turtles, frigate birds and boobies."